bokeh/bokeh/sphinx/source/docs/user_guide/intro.rst

 that exactly mirror the set of Backbone_ Models that are created in the browser.
 These python model classes know how to validate their content and attributes, and also how to serialize themselves to JSON.
-All of these low level models live in the |bokeh.models| interface.
+All of these low level models live in the **low-level** |bokeh.models| interface.
 Most of the models are very simple, usually consisting of a few property attributes and no methods.
 Model attributes can either be configured when the model is created, or later by setting attribute values on the model object.
 Here are some examples for a |Rect| glyph object:
 ::

     # properties can be configured when a model object is initialized